-2. Sorted with binary search – copy the main input to a temp array and sort this array.
-Start traversing the main array and for each element do a binary search on the sorted temp array, maintaining a count of each element.
+2. Sorted with binary search – Copy the main input to a temp array and sort this array.
+Start traversing the main array and for each element do a binary search on the sorted temp array.
 The first element that has a count more then 1 is the first repeated element.

 3. Hashing – The idea is to traverse the given array from right to left and update the minimum index whenever we find an element that has been visited on right side.
 Code.